Specifications for organising ERA’s congresses and meetings

 XII.
 Industry Symposia

 Instead of permissions for satellite meetings before or after the Congress, companies are offered the possibility to organize a number of sessions during the Congress.

-The evaluation of the proposed symposia, their acceptance or refusal and the time schedule are decided by a restricted evaluation committee taken from the Scientific Committee members (ERA President, the local Congress President, the Chair of the Scientific Committee, the ERA Secretary-Treasurer and the ERA Renal Science Chair).
+The evaluation of the proposed symposia, their acceptance or refusal and the time schedule are decided by a restricted evaluation committee taken from the Scientific Committee members (ERA President, the local Congress President, the local Congress Secretary, the Chair of the Scientific Committee, the ERA Secretary-Treasurer and the ERA Renal Science Chair).

 Once the programme for the Industry Symposia is finalised, it should be presented and approved by the Council.

-IMPORTANT: Speakers may give a maximum of one presentation in an industry-sponsored event, and be chair of a maximum of one industry-sponsored event, per ERA Congress/Meeting.
+IMPORTANT: Speakers may give a maximum of one presentation in an industry-sponsored event, and be chair of maximum one industry-sponsored event, per ERA Congress/Meeting.

 A detailed programme of the Industry Symposia can be found in the Congress Programme.

 IMPORTANT.
-Congress speakers who are invited by the industry to make a presentation in an Industry Symposium and are fully sponsored by the company will not receive any travel or accommodation reimbursement from ERA.
-ERA will, however, grant them a complimentary Congress Membership.
+Congress speakers who are invited by industry to make a presentation in an Industry Symposia and are fully sponsored by the company will not receive any travel or accommodation reimbursement from ERA.
+ERA will however grant them a complimentary Congress Membership.
 As an exception, and only upon specific request, an industry symposia speaker can take advantage of the Congress hotel accommodation and travel, but this will only be possible if the industry organising the symposia accepts to cover all the related costs.

 XIII.
 ERA Committee Meetings

 ERA has allocated budgets for all its Committees to organize a full day meeting at the ERA HQ & Educational Hub (Parma, Italy).